OFlexan/eFurOnline/docs.md

 My favorite error.
 It usually has to do with leaving out the app version ID (parameter `z`).
 - `{code: 141, error: "Text or title required!"}`
 The content and title are empty.
 Related to creating posts.
+- `{code: 141, error: "You can't reply to deleted comments!"}` Yes, I tried replying to a deleted comment.
+Luckily you can't, however you can still like deleted comments.
 - `{code: 142, error: "Incorrect text data"}`
 The content or title is not long enough.
 Related to creating posts.
 - `{code: 142, error: "Categories are wrong"}`